slatedb/slatedb/rfcs/0006-transaction.md

 1. the `WriteBatch` is committed by `db.write(batch)`, while the `Transaction` is committed by `txn.commit()`
 2. beside the write operations, the `Transaction` should also support the read operations, and if one key is updated in the `Transaction`, the read operation should return the updated value during the transaction.

-The `WriteBatch` is considered as a prerequisite for the transaction feature, as it plays as a place to buffer the writes, and it makes MVCC possible with an iterator over it in front of the iterator over Snapshot.
-So we should implement the `WriteBatch` first before the transaction feature.
+The `WriteBatch` is also considered as a prerequisite for the transaction feature, as it plays as a place to buffer the writes, and it makes MVCC possible with an iterator over it in front of the iterator over Snapshot.

-We can refer to the WriteBatch RFC or PR for the details later.
+Now WriteBatch has been implemented in SlateDB in [this PR](https://github.com/slatedb/slatedb/pull/264).
+We can further add the iterator over WriteBatch in front of the iterator over Snapshot while implementing the transaction feature.

 ## Conflict Checking: Snapshot Isolation